penumbra-zone/penumbra/docs/protocol/src/crypto/transaction_signing.md

 To avoid the blind signing problem, in the Penumbra protocol we allow the user to review a description of the transaction - the `TransactionPlan` - prior to signing.
-The `TransactionPlan` contains a description of all details of the proposed transaction, including a plan of each action in a transparent form, the fee specified, the chain ID, and so on.
+The `TransactionPlan` contains a declarative description of all details of the proposed transaction, including a plan of each action in a transparent form, the fee specified, the chain ID, and so on.
 From this plan, we authorize the and build the transaction.
-This has the additional advantage of allowing the signer to authorize the transaction while the computationally-intensive Zero-Knowledge Proofs (ZKPs) are generated as part of the transaction build process.
+This has the additional advantage of allowing the signer to authorize the transaction while the computationally-intensive Zero-Knowledge Proofs (ZKPs) are optimistically generated as part of the transaction build process.

-The signing process first takes a `TransactionPlan` and returns the `AuthorizationData`, essentially a bundle of signatures over the *effect hash*, which can be computed directly from the plan data.
+The signing process first takes a `TransactionPlan` and `SpendKey` and returns the `AuthorizationData`, essentially a bundle of signatures over the *effect hash*, which can be computed directly from the plan data.
 You can read more about the details of the effect hash computation below.

+The building process takes the `TransactionPlan`, generates the proofs, and constructs a fully- formed `Transaction`.
+This process is internally partitioned into three steps:
+1. Each `Action` is individually built based to its specification in the `TransactionPlan`.
-The building process takes the `TransactionPlan`, generates the proofs, and constructs a transaction with dummy signatures, that can be filled in once the signatures from the `AuthorizationData` are ready[^1].
-This intermediate state of the transaction without the full authorizing data is called the `UnauthTransaction`.
+2. The pre-built actions to collectively used to construct a transaction with placeholder dummy signatures, that can be filled in once the signatures from the `AuthorizationData` are ready[^1].
+This intermediate state of the transaction without the full authorizing data is referred to as the `PendingTransaction`.
+1. Slot the `AuthorizationData` to replace the placeholder singatures to assemble the final `Transaction`.

 The Penumbra protocol was designed to only require the custodian, e.g. the hardware wallet environment, to do signing, as the generation of ZKPs can be done without access to signing keys, requiring only witness data and viewing keys.